zhukovdm/Congo/Congo.Assets/Resources/user.md

 # References

-Check out the [Programmers' manual](./prog.md) to learn more about application architecture, algorithms and data structures used throughout `Congo` project.
+See the [Programmers' manual](./prog.md) to learn more about application architecture, algorithms and data structures used throughout `Congo` project.